dkvz/dkvz-blog-2025/README.md

 - Is there something to lower animation load on low spec machines?
 I've head of a property doing something like that
 - At some point an overlay was drawn when the menu was open, should we bring that back?
 - I need a blur transition for PlaceholderSvg, can probably be done using transition
-- Implement the title template and title antics
 - Create woff or woff2 versions of the fonts?
 - No idea what to use as local() src for my fonts
 - Does the build process minify CSS?
 - We should make dark mode preference work without JS by adding the relevant media query and duplicating a bunch of styles and variables
 - Shadows shouldn't become bright white on dark mode I think it's a design faux pas
 - HTML comments in pages should be removed at some point.
-- Footer links leave an empty spot on the right on medium screen, should space it better?
 - Create the go to top button (could use `btn-highlight`)
 - Add icons to every menu entry - Make sure it works on mobile screens
-- Can I put the article tags back into the menu?
-Maybe as an accordion?
 - The title generating function should be in siteInfo and not in app.vue so I can also use it in error.vue which is doing its own title generation
 - Delete the fake article I created at some point from the backend using the delete endpoint